Derby Storm

-Derby Storm was a former British Basketball League (BBL) franchise from the city of Derby, Derbyshire.
-The team took the decision to sit out the 2002–03 season after failing to find a suitable venue for home games.
+Derby Storm was a British Basketball League (BBL) franchise from the city of Derby, Derbyshire.
+The team decided to sit out the 2002–03 season after failing to find a suitable venue for home games.
 Despite early efforts for a new arena, the franchise never returned to playing action.

 Founded in 1984 as the Derby Turbos later changed to Derby Rams in 1985. (which NBA head coach Nick Nurse was a player/coach), the team was a founder member of the franchise-based professional BBL when it was set up in 1987.
 Another name change took place in 1991, becoming the Derby Bucks, and in 1993 the franchise withdrew from the BBL due to financial problems, but was "rescued" and allowed to re-enter before the new season began.

 Future Toronto Raptors coach and NBA championship winner Nick Nurse coached here in 1990.